RugbyU: Wallaby Hunt avoids conviction in drug scandal

 Outside the Brisbane Magistrates Court, Magill told reporters Hunt was "happy this matter has been resolved, he can move on with his work and we can move forward".

-The playing future for Hunt, who re-signed with the Reds in November for another two years, remains unclear with Rugby Australia saying late Monday it had "resumed its investigation in relation to his conduct" as the criminal case had concluded.
+The playing future for Hunt, who re-signed with the Reds in November for another two years, remains unclear with Rugby Australia yet to comment on the court outcome.

-The sport's governing body said Hunt would continue his stand-down from all rugby duties until they made a decision about his fate.

 It is not the first time Hunt had been in trouble with the law.